Campus Life Policies, Forms & Resources

 - Student slides can be in rotation for a maximum of two weeks

 - Screens are intended for communication to the student body.
 Slides directed at individuals or small groups of people will not be displayed.

 - Events may have no more than two slides in the rotation.

 The two recruiter tables (used to highlight ministry/internship/job opportunities during lunch) outside of the entrance to the Dining Commons are available during the dinner hours.
-College departments and official student organizations/clubs that wish to reserve these tables during dinner may do so by contacting Career Development & Calling (x6031 or firstname.lastname@example.org).
+College departments and official student organizations that wish to reserve these tables during dinner may do so by contacting Career Development & Calling (x6031 or email@example.com).
 Tables located inside the Dining Commons to the right after the welcome kiosk are available for department and official student organizations anytime during dining common hours on a first-come, first-served basis.
-Clubs that desire to use the tables located inside the Dining Commons need to submit an event proposal to host a table.
 These tables are not to be moved from their original locations and should not impede the flow of traffic